• Home

 The additional costs

-As mentioned, you’ll need a survey, and that requires extra payment.
+As mentioned, you’ll need a survey, and that requires an extra payment.
 The mortgage valuation will require money, as well.

 The solicitor and mortgage adviser will also require their respective service fees.
 You also have to pay for VAT, and Land and Buildings Transaction Tax.